dougeby/IntuneDocs/intune/apps-deploy-gcc-dod.md

 ## Compliance

-Review the privacy and compliance statements of apps and compare them to the compliance, security and privacy objectives of your organization when assessing the appropriate use of these services.
+Review the privacy and compliance statements of apps and compare them to the compliance, security and privacy requirements of your organization when assessing the appropriate use of these services.

 ## Next steps